Clean Eating with Everdine: Frozen prepared meals by courier

 Everdine: Conclusions on value and worth.

-Overall, I’d certainly recommend the Everdine service for couples and individuals.
+Overall, I’d certainly recommend the Everdine service for couples and individuals to try.
 I don’t feel this service is for families though.
 The gourmet flavours and designs offer more to an experienced diner.
-If you want inspiration for your staff room meal, or to try something new at home Everdine is worth a trial with the vast majority of meals being excellent in flavor and design.
+If you want inspiration for your staff room meal, or to try something new at home Everdine is worth a trial with the vast majority of meals being excellent in flavour and design, with the odd strange flavouring thrown in.

 Service, Website and Terms: 4/5